 Who are we?

-Chaplaincy Australia is a National Department of the Australian Christian Churches (ACC) who are committed to communicating the Christian faith in a hands-on, compassionate and meaningful way.
+Chaplaincy Australia is a national network of chaplains from many different churches and denominations who are committed to demonstrating the Christian faith in a hands-on, compassionate and meaningful way.

-Chaplaincy Australia is the national Chaplaincy Network of the ACC linking Chaplains together with common objectives, practice, training and support.
+Chaplaincy Australia links Chaplains together with common objectives, practice, training and support.

 Our Chaplains are represented by a broad spectrum of nationalities, backgrounds, ages and localities from within the Australian Christian Churches.
 They are purposely trained men and women with a passionate commitment to serve their community with care.